Should Spouses Obtain Separate Healthcare Insurance?

 Each partner's healthcare needs may also figure into the choice, especially if one spouse has higher healthcare usage than the other.
 The partner who has higher usage might benefit from coverage under a gold-plated plan even if it has higher premiums that may result in lower overall outlays than opting for a plan with cheaper premiums but more out-of-pocket expenses.
 If children also have heavy healthcare usage, the better-quality plan is apt to be a good fit for them, too.
 Meanwhile, the spouse with few healthcare expenses could opt for a cheaper, skinnied-down plan, thereby reducing the family's total healthcare outlays.

-If you’re part of a married couple or family working your way through open enrollment in 2020, here are some of the key issues to keep in mind as you decide whether to choose employee-only, employee plus one, or family coverage.
+If you're part of a married couple or family working your way through open enrollment in 2021, here are some of the key issues to keep in mind as you decide whether to choose employee-only, employee-plus-one, or family coverage.

 Preferred provider organizations and high-deductible health plans are the two main options at many large employers.
 PPOs typically have higher premiums but lower deductibles, while high-deductible plans, as their names imply, have higher deductibles but lower premiums.
 To help weigh the trade-offs, plug the details of each plan's premiums, deductibles, and coinsurance into a calculator designed to facilitate such comparisons.

-When comparing costs for employee-only coverage versus employee plus one or family coverage, it’s worth checking into whether the plans levy a spousal surcharge.
-That’s an extra fee charged to employees whose spouses have access to coverage through their own employer.
+When comparing costs for employee-only coverage versus employee-plus-one or family coverage, it's worth checking into whether the plans levy a spousal surcharge.
+That's an extra fee charged to employees whose spouses have access to coverage through their own employer.
 The imposition of such a charge may make it more economical for each partner to obtain coverage under his or her own plan.
-Twenty-seven percent of employers surveyed by Willis Towers Watson were levying the surcharges in 2019, but that percentage was projected to jump to 43% in 2021.
+A fourth of employers are levying spousal surcharges, according to a Willis Towers Watson survey.
 The details of the surcharges--the amount and when they apply--depends on the plan.
-If the spouse is unemployed or if the covered employee’s income falls below a certain threshold, the surcharge may not apply.
+If the spouse is unemployed or if the covered employee's income falls below a certain threshold, the surcharge may not apply.